{{ result.stateLabel }}

 Mixed small group 4 or fewer goals 20 or fewer spaces Keep shared goals visible and celebrate group progress fairly.

-The age values are advisory thresholds, not hard stops.
-Exceeding them produces a review warning while still allowing the chart to generate.
-That distinction matters because a teacher may intentionally print a longer group board, while a parent building a first preschool chart may need a much shorter target.
+The age values are advisory thresholds rather than hard limits.
+Exceeding them adds a review warning while still allowing the chart to generate.
+That distinction matters because a teacher may intentionally print a longer group board, while a parent making a first preschool chart may need a much shorter target.

 Reward chart structure rules